Ancylus fluviatilis: Description

-The 5–8 mm.limpet-like shell has a backwardly directed, conical apex.
-The shell shape is higher than Acroloxus and Ferrissia.The apex is blunt when seen from above, but appears more pointed from the side.
+The 5–8 mm. limpet-like shell has a backwardly directed, conical apex.
+The shell shape is higher than Acroloxus and Ferrissia.
+The apex is blunt when seen from above, but appears more pointed from the side.
 The shell is bent backwards and very weakly to the right side.
 It is thin and translucent, with reticulate sculpture and fine growth lines.
 In colour it is light yellowish to reddish brown or dull pale brown.
 The animal is grey with black dots near the head and almost entirely covered by the shell.
 The tentacles are triangular with eyes at their base.
 The genital pore and pneumostome are very small and located at the right side.

 Distribution

-The distribution type is (probably since de-limitation of various southern and eastern forms which may be given independent species status is not understood) Eurosiberian Southern-temperate.
+The distribution type is Eurosiberian Southern-temperate (the delimitation of various southern and eastern forms which may be given independent species status is not yet understood).

-This species occurs in Europe in the following countries and islands:
+This species occurs in northern, western and central Europe in the following areas: